 In 2015 research by Gallup put the figure of people leaving their jobs because of their boss at around 50%.
 That basically says that close to a half of managers and supervisors have difficulty in managing people.
+In short, they have poor people management skills.
 In turn, that translates to companies losing talent they shouldn’t.
 What’s more, HR departments are hiring and training people who don’t stay long enough to benefit the company.
-In addition to this the cost of replacing an employee is over £30,000.
+In addition to this, the cost of replacing an employee is over £30,000.

 Very few people would be able to prove that managing people or managing difficult people comes naturally.
-We tend to develop our people skills as we go through our careers and learn from the people we meet, we form new skills and habits.
-Unfortunately this means we learn from great bosses and you guessed it, bad!
+We tend to develop our people management skills as we go through our careers and learn from those we meet, we form new skills and habits.
+Unfortunately, this means we learn from great bosses and you guessed it, bad!

 So we need to be able to distinguish good habits from bad, so for the majority of us, we need to put considerable effort into learning the difference and the associated skills.
 On the job learning is important, but taking the time to invest expertly designed people management training courses will pay dividends.

 Whatever the case, every company needs people with good people management skills.
 Otherwise, you are looking at the failure to harness the valuable human resource at your disposal to grow and succeed.

 You need comprehensive people management skills.
 The following people skills can help you to improve and fire up your team:

 #1 – Be a Pillar to Lean On